timescale/docs/migrate/livesync.md

 1. **Convert tables to hyperatables**

-   Run the following on each table to convert in the target $SERVICE_LONG:
+   Run the following on each table in the target $SERVICE_LONG to convert it to a hypertable:

    ```shell
    psql -X -d $TARGET -c "SELECT create_hypertable('<table>', by_range('<partition column>', '<chunk interval>'::interval));"